-In order to receive a B.A. or B.S. from Loyola, students must complete the first three years of the 3-2 program as outlined in Loyola's typical program, which includes summer school attendance during at least one of the years.
+In order to receive a B.A. or B.S. from Lovola, students must choose a Major in Biology, an Interdisciplinary Major in Biology/Psychology, or a Major in Sociology and complete the first three years of the 3/2 program as outlined in Loyola's typical program.
+The curriculum includes summer school attendance during at least one of the years.
 Further summer study may be necessary if students wish to keep their semester course loads at 16 or fewer credit hours.
 This is especially the case for students majoring in biology or for students whose individual programs of study require more courses than are listed in the typical program.
-Before enrolling at the JHU SON, Loyola students accepted under the 3-2 program must have a Loyola-approved graduation plan, whereby courses taken at JHU SON will complete the student's course requirements for the Loyola degree.
+Before enrolling at JHU SON, Loyola students accepted under the 3/2 program must have a Loyola-approved graduation plan, whereby courses taken at JHU SON will complete the student's course requirements for the Loyola degree.